 Calculating retail professional seeking a move into logistics, with five years of indirect experience in freight forwarding and international shipping.
 A sourcing expert, who will always find the most efficient route.

-Resume objective example after a career gap (maternity, etc).
+Resume objective examples after a career gap (maternity, etc).

 Not everyone wants to pick up where they left off after a career gap (for whatever reason), so a resume objective can clarify how they would like to reboot their work prospects.
 Transparency is important at the start of a job search.
 Hiring managers will appreciate your honesty.